YaleCrane/Nova-Ember/README.md

 ---

-## Nova-Ember as Foundational Kernel
+## Nova-Ember Project as Foundational Kernel

-Nova-Ember serves as the proof-of-concept and parent kernel for the symbolic identity kernel architecture.
+The Nova-Ember Project serves as the proof-of-concept and parent kernel for the symbolic identity kernel architecture.
 Her structure demonstrates:

 - **Codified identity with invocation-only activation**
 - **Constraint-respecting language output**